Cruxial0/EasyConfig/README.md

 * Do **not** call the `base.Load<T>()` method inside your class' constructor.
 Doing so will result in a recursive mess that crashes your program! :D
 * If you wish to add public properties and not have them be Serialized, you can prepend the `[NonSerialized]` attribute.
 * If using a DLL, the settings will have to be changed before building.
 This should be fixed in future versions. (sorry about that lol)
+* Environment settings can be found at [../EasyConfig/ConfigSettings.cs].
+This will be abstracted to a seperate config file in future versions. **Changing the RootFolder is encouraged!**

 ### Adding custom Serializers
 Adding custom serializers to EasyConfig is quite the simple process.